semrush/intergalactic/website/docs/components/divider/divider-a11y.md

 a11y: AA
 ---

-Divider is a decorative component that does not require special compliance for accessibility.
+Divider is a decorative component that doesn't require special compliance for accessibility.

 @## Other recommendations